How to export your tracks for Mixdown?

 – .wav or .aif (uncompressed format)

 – Export your tracks with a few seconds of silence at the end to avoid any clicks or harsh cut.

-3 – Make sure you are truly happy on both sound design & arrangement sides of your rough mix.
+3 - Make sure that you are truly satisfied with both the sound design & arrangement sides of your rough mix

 If you can fix it at recording/composing stages, you’ll end up with a better result.